Longines Cal 6922 9ct 1974 Fast Beat 36mm

 The Strap and Buckle

 The strap fitted is a new black Lizard strap with a Longines gold-plated buckle.
 Please note, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
-We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin.
+We carry tan, conker, dark brown and black in stock and in plain padded leather, embossed or lizard skin.

 The Box and Papers